 I used this a lot, most from within Visual BASIC, to build Word documents and Excel spreadsheets on the fly.
 It allows you to do just about anything a user using the product could do.

 Perl: A jewel in my tool kit… until I discovered Python (see below).
-It’s a language one can love for its power and flexibility, but loath for looking so ugly.
+Perl is a language one can love for its power and flexibility, but loath (or love) for looking so ugly.
 (Perl programs often look like line noise got into the transmission.)

 One thing I did take from Smalltalk culture is a view of code as a living thing that evolves.
 The Smalltalk way of making small tweaks to improve your tools is exactly how I operate.